 While we are always happy to hear from students interested in applying to our program, you should know that the Nicholas School has the final word on admissions.
 Once admitted we do our best to match student interests with faculty expertise.
 If you are particularly interested in the Coastal Environmental Management concentration please contact our program coordinator.
 Also make sure to check the Nicholas School’s webpage for relevant and up-to-date information on our program: http://www.nicholas.duke.edu/programs/professional/

-We are very fortunate to work with with excellent Ph.D. students.
+We are very fortunate to work with excellent Ph.D. students.
 Our students are hard-working, self-motivated, fun, and doing exciting and challenging research!

-We are not able to accept students every year, but we are always interested to hear from bright, self-motivated students, who’s research interests match the type of work we do.
+We are not able to accept students every year, but we are always interested to hear from bright, self-motivated students, whose research interests match the type of work we do.
 Before contacting us, please check our publication and teaching page to get a sense of what we have been up to.
-We are particularly interested in hearing from students with a strong background in social science, with field experience and able to secure external funding to support their graduate studies and research.
+We are particularly interested in hearing from students with a strong background in social science, with field experience and ability to secure external funding to support their graduate studies and research.
 In your expression of interest do not forget to tell us why you want to do a Ph.D. and why with us?
 Include your curriculum vitae and any other piece of information that you think would better allow us to get to know who you are.

 We expect to have opportunities for collaboration in the future.

 We often receive inquiries to do short stays with us and learn from each other!
 We welcome such opportunities.
 If we are not currently working on a project together, please accompany your expression of interest with some structured ideas of how you plan to use your time during your visit.
-Also, please understand that we do not have funds to support your visit, nor can advise you on immigration related issues.
+Also, please understand that we do not have funds to support your visit, nor can advise you on immigration-related issues.

 Please direct your expressions of interest to Xavier Basurto: firstname.lastname@example.org